Introduction

 Neo4j’s fully managed cloud service Neo4j Aura uses only MAJOR versioning and is always on the latest MINOR version.

-Downtime, Store formats, and downgrades
+Downtime, store formats, discovery service, and downgrades

 Downtime